EnvisionIot/developer_bootcamp/5_Application_Development/Java_tutorial/creating_web_project.md

    ![](media/unit_test.png)

 4. Check the results of the unit test.
-See the following example.

    ![](media/unit_test_result.png)

-5. (Optional) Add more lines in `testAppConfig()` to test reading data of other configured parameters.
+5. (Optional) Add more lines in `testAppConfig()` to test read data of other configured parameters.

-## Adding the Front End
+## Step 5: Adding the Front End

 After we have completed the configuration of the web application, we can add the front end of the application for displaying the queried battery data.

-In this step, extract the provided front-end package into the Java web project by the following steps:
+In this step, extract the provided front-end package into the Java web project with the following.

 1. Download the front-end package `Front_End.zip` from https://github.com/EnvisionIot/developer_bootcamp/tree/master/App_Front_End.

 2. Extract the front-end package to the `resources` directory of the Java web project.
 Ensure that the `static` directory, `templates` directory, and the `application.properties` file are under the same directory.
-The directory structure is as follows:
+The directory structure is as per the following.

    ```shell
    ├── src